 To become a Sanitarian it is recommended that you complete some level of postsecondary training to gain experience.
 While some entry-level positions may be filled with individuals that are bachelor’s degree prepared, many employers require education at the master’s level.
 Additional certifications can advance your career as a Sanitarian, such as the Registered Environmental Health Specialist/Registered Sanitarian certification offered by the National Environmental Health Association.

-At Goodwin College, we offer Public Health degrees at bachelor and master’s levels.
+At Goodwin University, we offer Public Health degrees at bachelor and master’s levels.
 Start on your path to becoming a Sanitarian today.

 Learn more about our public health programs.

 We’re Ready When You Are.

 - Enrollment is hassle-free, and it’s easy to get started.

 - Financial aid is available, and we’re still accepting applications.

 - You will find comprehensive support services that will get you through college and into a great career.